Ascension of Jesus: Biblical accounts

 Luke and Acts appear to describe the same event but present quite different chronologies, the gospel placing it on the same day as the resurrection and Acts forty days afterwards; various proposals have been put forward to resolve the contradiction, but none have been found satisfactory.
 According to Dunn, the author of Acts separated the resurrection and ascension to put a limit on the number of resurrection appearances, effectively excluding Paul's conversion experience from the bona fide resurrection appearances.
 Zwiep argues that Jesus was originally believed to have been exalted with his ascension to heaven and seated at the right hand of God with his resurrection until the late first century where he argues the exaltation had been separated from the resurrection, and moved to a final ascension into heaven after his appearances on earth.
 Other scholars note that the biblical authors tended to conflate or compress different events and narrate them as one which was a literary theme seen in other ancient biographies to improve the narrative flow.
 Such scholars caution against a strictly chronological reading.

 John's Gospel has three references to ascension in Jesus' own words: "No one has ascended into heaven but he who descended from heaven, the Son of Man"; "What if you [the disciples] were to see the Son of Man ascending where he was before?"; and to Mary Magdalene after his resurrection, "Do not hold me, for I have not yet ascended to my Father..."
 (John 20:17).
 In the first and second Jesus is claiming to be the apocalyptic "one like a Son of Man" of Daniel 7; the last has mystified commentators – why should Mary be prohibited from touching the risen but not yet ascended Christ, while Thomas is later invited to do so?

-The longer ending of Mark describes an ascension, but is a later addition to the original version of that gospel.
+The longer ending of Mark describes an ascension, but it may be a later addition to the original version of that gospel.